hwpplayer1/hwpplayer1/README.md

 ## Research and Developemnt

 I do research and developemnt on [scientific socialism](https://en.wikipedia.org/wiki/Scientific_socialism).
-And I want to become a master student in Bilgi University.
+And I want to become a postgraduate student in [Bilgi University](https://www.bilgi.edu.tr/tr/akademik/lisansustu/uep/)

 ## License